Joel Sam

-Exodus is a personal account of the mass movement of people in the 1940s from the island of Saibai in the Torres Strait to Mutee Heads on Cape York Peninsula.
-Saibai is a large low-lying island 5km south of Papua New Guinea and is a north western island of the Zenadh Kes archipelago.
+Exodus was a personal account by Sam, of the mass movement of people in the 1940s from the island of Saibai in the Torres Strait to Mutee Heads on Cape York Peninsula.

-While on active duty during WWII, a group of young Saibai soldiers identified the tip of Cape York as a place for future settlement because the island of Saibai was facing increasing hardship due to monsoonal flooding, a scarcity of good drinking water and firewood, and limited accommodation.
+Saibai is a large low-lying island, five kilometres south of Papua New Guinea and is a northwestern island of the Zenadh Kes archipelago.
+While on active duty during World War Two, a group of young Saibai soldiers identified the tip of Cape York as a place for future settlement because the island of Saibai was facing increasing hardship due to monsoonal flooding, a scarcity of good drinking water and firewood, and limited accommodation.
 After a series of meetings between the young men and their Elders, it was decided that the people of Saibai should relocate to the Australian mainland where a new settlement would be established at the tip of Cape York Peninsula.

 This exhibition has been supported through a Cairns RSL Club Artist Fellowship Award